DataFire/Integrations/integrations/generated/azure_web_service/README.md

 * RampUpRule `object`: Routing rules for ramp up testing.
 This rule allows to redirect static traffic % to a slot or to gradually change routing % based on performance
   * actionHostName `string`: Hostname of a slot to which the traffic will be redirected if decided to.
 E.g. mysite-stage.azurewebsites.net
   * changeDecisionCallbackUrl `string`: Custom decision algorithm can be provided in TiPCallback site extension which Url can be specified.
 See TiPCallback site extension for the scaffold and contracts.
-  * changeIntervalInMinutes `integer`: [Optional] Specifies interval in mimuntes to reevaluate ReroutePercentage
+  * changeIntervalInMinutes `integer`: [Optional] Specifies interval in minutes to reevaluate ReroutePercentage
-  * changeStep `number`: [Optional] In auto ramp up scenario this is the step to to add/remove from {Microsoft.Web.Hosting.Administration.RampUpRule.ReroutePercentage} until it reaches
+  * changeStep `number`: [Optional] In auto ramp up scenario this is the step to add/remove from {Microsoft.Web.Hosting.Administration.RampUpRule.ReroutePercentage} until it reaches
   * maxReroutePercentage `number`: [Optional] Specifies upper boundary below which ReroutePercentage will stay.
   * minReroutePercentage `number`: [Optional] Specifies lower boundary above which ReroutePercentage will stay.
   * name `string`: Name of the routing rule.
 The recommended name would be to point to the slot which will receive the traffic in the experiment.